Avesta-FA/QuickWin-CheatSheet/README.md

-## Low Level
+### DNS
+Use long tail analysis to find most frequently seen DNS names.
+DNS name length is generally short 20+ character DNS names should be investigated, this can also be detected using frequency analysis.

-### DNS Null Record
+#### DNS Null Record
 While all DNS record types can be used for malicious behavior the Null type is almost always an indicator of anomalous behavior and should be alerted on.

 ### WMI
 Windows Management Instrumentation gives adversaries two options to use it: